 Carol Cone, ECR Administrator firstname.lastname@example.org

-The ECR is a regional race series limited only to Spec Miata, Showroom stock, SRF & IT classes.
-ECR is the Endurance Championship Race series and is 1.5 or longer races.
+The ECR is a regional race series limited only to Spec Miata, Showroom stock, SRF & IT classes and a few more.
+ECR is the Endurance Championship Race series and is 1.5hr or longer races.

 The series is similar to SARRC in that you count your best six regular season races and the double points for the Championship race which is scheduled the same weekend this year as the SIC.